Vaibhavdixit02/scribe/README.md

 - **Textual Understanding**: Processing DOM structure, element attributes, and content
 - **Visual Understanding**: Recognizing UI elements by appearance, layout, and visual context
 - **Cross-modal Reasoning**: Connecting what an element "looks like" with what it "does"

-This approach is particularly valuable for:
-- E-commerce automation (product selection based on appearance)
-- Form filling with complex validation
-- Web testing that requires visual confirmation
-- Accessibility-focused automation

 > **Note:** This project is currently in the experimental stage and fine-tuning has not yet been successfully completed.
 The architecture and approach described below represent the design goals rather than proven results.